 Help Send A Message That We Need The Tonkin Highway!

-Today the Prime Minister joined me in Mandurah to announce $824 million of federal funding to build three vital infrastructure projects in Canning.
-This represents one quarter of the infrastructure package announced today for Western Australia.
+Today the Prime Minister joined me in Mandurah to announce $824 million of federal funding to build three vital infrastructure projects for Canning.
+This is a major investment into our region.

 Historic Funding Announced For The Peel Region

-It's is a big win for our region and the culmination of many years of effort.
+This is the culmination of many years of effort.
 We will extend and upgrade the Tonkin Highway, build Lakelands Train Station and give Byford locals access to rail.